 Design provisions, including limitations, based on Section 5.0 of this criteria.

-Installation and service conditions and limitations, based on this criteria and applicable references (e.g., ACI 318, ACI 440.2R, ACI 355.4, ICC-ES AC125)
+Installation and service conditions and limitations, based on this criteria and applicable references (e.g., ACI 318, ACI 440.2R, ACI 355.4, AC125)

-The following statement: Complete construction documents, including plans and calculations verifying compliance with this report, shall be submitted to the code official for approval.
+The following statement: Complete construction documents, including plans and calculations verifying compliance with this report, shall be submitted to the building official for approval.
 The construction documents shall be prepared and sealed by a registered design professional where required by the statutes of the jurisdiction in which the project is to be constructed.

 Evaluation reports shall indicate special inspection requirements as set forth in Section 6.3 of this criteria.